 On March 31, 2023, Safehold Inc. ("Old SAFE") merged with and into iStar Inc. ("iStar"), at which time Old SAFE ceased to exist and iStar continued as the surviving corporation and changed its name to "Safehold Inc." (the "Merger").
-For accounting purposes, the Merger was accounted for as a business combination using the acquisition method of accounting under Accounting Standards Codification ("ASC") 805, Business Combinations and treated as a reverse acquisition in which iStar is considered the legal acquirer and Old SAFE is considered the accounting acquirer.
-A key accounting judgment in evaluating the Merger transaction is the determination of accounting acquirer.
-Given the complexity of evaluating the applicable accounting guidance, this aspect of the accounting for the Merger required especially subjective auditor judgment and an increased extent of effort.
+For accounting purposes, the Merger was accounted as a business combination using the acquisition method of accounting under Accounting Standards Codification ("ASC") 805, Business Combinations properties by recording the purchase price of tangible and intangible assets acquired and liabilities assumed based on their relative fair values.
+The value of the tangible assets, consisting of land, buildings, building improvements and tenant improvements is determined as a reverse acquisition if these assets are vacant.
+Intangible assets may include the value of lease incentive assets, above-market leases, below-market Ground Lease assets and in-place leases, which iStar is considered to be each recorded at their relative fair values.
+Intangible liabilities may include the legal acquirer and Old SAFE is considered the accounting acquirer.
+A key accounting judgment in evaluating the Merger transaction is the determination of the accounting acquirer.
+Given the below-market leases, which are recorded at their relative fair values.

+complexity of evaluating the applicable accounting guidance, this aspect of the accounting for the Merger required especially subjective auditor judgment and an increased extent of effort.

-The Company recognized and measured identifiable assets acquired, liabilities assumed and any noncontrolling interest in the acquiree at their fair values on the Company's consolidated balance sheets, and the difference between the purchase consideration and the fair value of identifiable net assets acquired is either recorded as goodwill or bargain purchase.
+The Company recognized and measured identifiable relative fair value determination of assets acquired and liabilities assumed required management to make estimates related to future expected cash flows as well as capitalization and any noncontrolling interest in the acquiree at their fair values on the Company's consolidated balance sheets, and the difference between the purchase consideration and the fair value of identifiable net assets acquired is either recorded as goodwill or bargain purchase.
 The determination of fair value of each asset acquired and liability assumed by management requires judgment and is based on estimated cash flow projections that utilize available market information, including discount rates and capitalization rates.
-Performing audit procedures to evaluate the reasonableness of such assumptions required a high degree of auditor judgment and an increased extent of effort, including the need to involve internal fair value specialists.
+Performing audit procedures to evaluate the reasonableness of such assumptions these estimates which required a high degree of auditor judgment and an increased extent of effort, including the need to involve internal fair value specialists.